centinna-l/iOS-alpha/SwiftBasics.md

 ### Difference b/w struct and classes

-we will classes later ...
+we will discuss classes later ...

 | **class** | **struct** |
 | ----------| -----------|